Mongolia · Bird Electrocution Mitigation

 18,000

-Raptors were electrocuted every year in Mongolia before a mitigation project was done in 2022 — including over 4,000 Saker Falcons, a globally endangered species.
+Raptors were electrocuted every year in Mongolia before mitigation — including over 4,000 Saker Falcons, a globally endangered species.

 The steppe zone factor